peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 Converts an object to a CBOR object and adds it to the end of this array.

 NOTE: This method can't be used to add a tag to an existing CBOR object.
-To create a CBOR object with a given tag, call the  `CBORObject.FromObjectAndTag` method and pass the CBOR object and the desired tag number to that method.
+To create a CBOR object with a given tag, call the `CBORObject.FromObjectAndTag
+        ` method and pass the CBOR object and the desired tag number to that ethod.

 The following example creates a CBOR array and adds several CBOR objects, one of which has a custom CBOR tag, to that array.
 Note the chaining behavior made possible by this method.

-    CBORObject obj = CBORObject.NewArray()
+    CBORObject obj = CBORObject.NewArray() .Add(CBORObject.False) .Add(5)
-                .Add(CBORObject.False)
-                .Add(5)
-                .Add("text string")
-                .Add(CBORObject.FromObjectAndTag(9999, 1));
+            .Add("text string") .Add(CBORObject.FromObjectAndTag(9999, 1));

 <b>Parameters:</b>

  * <i>obj</i>: The parameter <i>obj</i>
 is a CBOR object.

 <b>Return Value:</b>